gnosia93/eliminate-db-hotblock/readme.md

 * Time taken for tests:   5.861 seconds   (right side senario, both elasticache and aurora rds)

-As you can see from the test results, With Redis Benchmark result is about 4.3 times faster than DB only.
+<span style="color:blue"> As you can see from the test results, With Redis Benchmark result is about 4.3 times faster than DB only. </span>

 Remeber that test result can be varied with difference ab parameter(total request and concurrency) and infra structure spec like rds VM size and IO capacity, and api server spec.